FarhangAmaji/versatileAnn/README.md

 - Appendix
     - [what is forecasting](#whatIsForecasting)

 ![Logo](https://github.com/FarhangAmaji/versatileAnn/blob/master/BrazingTorch.jpg)

+## quickSummary

+This readme is quite detailed, so it's better to take look at [quickSummary](https://github.com/FarhangAmaji/versatileAnn/blob/master/quickSummary.md).

 ## How to read this!?!?

 This is a `quite big project`, and this readMe is `a bit long`, so `recommended` for the `first time` :